openvinotoolkit/open_model_zoo/demos/super_resolution_demo/cpp/README.md

 ## How It Works

-On the start-up, the application reads command-line parameters and loads the specified network.
+On startup, the application reads command-line parameters and loads the specified network.
 After that, the application reads an input image and performs upscale using super resolution model.